wilsonify/nemo-git-integration/README.md

 6. Push them
 7. Submit a pull request from your remote into my remote

+# Action Syntax Cheatsheet

-# Some useful nemo_action stuff to help understand the code
+Some useful nemo_action stuff to help understand the code

 %P: This placeholder represents the full path to the directory containing the selected file or folder.
 This ensures that the command navigates to the correct directory before executing the Git command.